Is insurance tax deductible?

 Is business insurance tax deductible?

-Is personal insurance tax deductible?
+Is personal insurance tax deductible as a business expense?

 Is life insurance tax deductible for a business?